bioidiap/bob.ip.facedetect/doc/guide.rst

    :include-source: False

 As you can see, the bounding box is **not** square as for other face detectors, but has an aspect ratio of :math:`5:6`.
-The function :py:func:`bob.ip.facedetect.detect_single_face` has several optional parameters with proper default values.
+The function :py:func:`detect_single_face` has several optional parameters with proper default values.
-The first optional parameter specifies the :py:class:`bob.ip.facedetect.Cascade`, which contains the classifier cascade.
+The first optional parameter specifies the :py:class:`Cascade`, which contains the classifier cascade.
 We will see later, how this cascade can be re-trained.

 The ``minimum_overlap`` parameter defines the minimum overlap that patches of multiple detections of the same face might have.